Move Schedules: Fast persistence computations in coarse dynamic settings: Introduction

-Cohen-Steiner et al. refer to a continuous 1-parameter family of persistence diagrams as a \emph{vineyard}, and they give in \cite{cohen2006vines} an efficient algorithm for their computation given a time-varying filtration.
-The vineyards approach can be interpreted as an extension of the \emph{matrix reduction} algorithm~\cite{zomorodian2005computing}, which computes the persistence diagram of a fixed filtration $K$ with $m$ simplices in $O(m^3)$ time.
-The main step in the reduction algorithm is a specific decomposition $R = D V$ of the boundary matrix $D$ of $K$.
-Since $V$ is always full rank and upper-triangular, an alternative is to compute a $D = RU$ decomposition, where $U = V^{-1}$.
-The vineyards algorithm transforms a time-varying filtration into an ordered set of permutations to be applied to adjacent rows and columns of the decomposition $D = RU$, each of which takes at most $O(m)$ time to execute.
+Cohen-Steiner et al. refer to a continuous 1-parameter family of persistence diagrams as a \emph{vineyard}, and they give in \cite{cohen2006vines} an efficient algorithm for their computation.
+The vineyards approach can be interpreted as an extension of the \emph{reduction} algorithm~\cite{zomorodian2005computing}, which computes the persistence diagrams of a filtered simplicial complex $K$ with $m$ simplices in $O(m^3)$ time, via a particular decomposition $R = D V$ (or $RU = D$) of the boundary matrix $D$ of $K$.
+The vineyards algorithm, in turn, transforms a time-varying filtration into a certain set of permutations of the decomposition $R = DV$, each of which takes at most $O(m)$ time to execute.
 If one is interested in understanding how the persistent homology of a continuous function changes over time, then this algorithm is sufficient, for homological critical points can only occur when the filtration order changes.
-This algorithm is also efficient asymptotically: if there are $d$ time-points where the filtration order changes, then vineyards takes $O(m^3 + md)$ time; one $O(m^3)$-time reduction upfront for the filtration at time $t_0$ followed by one $O(m)$ operation to update the decomposition for the remaining time points $(t_1, t_2, \dots, t_d)$.
-When $d >> m$, this $O(md)$ approach is far more efficient than the $O(dm^3)$ ``naive'' strategy of computing the diagrams independently at every time point.
+Moreover, the vineyards algorithm is efficient asymptotically: if there are $d$ time-points where the filtration order changes, then \emph{vineyards} takes $O(m^3 + md)$ time; one initial $O(m^3)$-time reduction at time $t_0$ followed by one $O(m)$ operation to update the decomposition at the remaining time points $(t_1, t_2, \dots, t_d)$.
+When $d >> m$, the initial reduction cost is amortized by the cost of maintaining the decomposition, implying each diagram produced takes just linear time per time point to obtain.